Burial flags to honor Veterans and Reservists

 - Served in peacetime and left military service before June 27, 1950, after serving at least 1 enlistment, or because of a disability that was caused—or made worse—by their active military service, or

-- Served in the Selected Reserves (in certain cases) or served in the military forces of the Philippines while in service of the United States.
-For more information on either of these situations, call 1-800-827-1000, Monday through Friday, 8:00 a.m. to 9:00 p.m.
-(ET).
+- Served in the Selected Reserves (in certain cases), or served in the military forces of the Philippines while in service of the United States and died on or after April 25, 1951.
+For more information on either of these situations, call 800-827-1000, Monday through Friday, 8:00 a.m. to 9:00 p.m.
+ET.

 How do I get a burial flag to honor a Veteran or Reservist?